BanterBoy/BanterBoy.github.io/_posts/2020-05-30-Container-refurb-v6.0.md

     <div><img src="/assets/images/container_6/solar/0146.jpg"/></div>
 </div>

-I now have what will defintely be more comfortable to use as a 🏡 home/office 🏢 should the need arise, hopefully not in the too distant future 🤷‍♂️

-I now have much more space to move around with the new design and plenty of worksurface in order to continue being a geek.
+I now have what will defintely be more comfortable to use as a 🏡 home/office 🏢 should the need arise, hopefully not in the too distant future 🤷‍♂️ There is much more space to move around in, and with the new design, plenty of worksurface in order to continue being a geek.

 On with the next project while I continue the hunt for a new work challenge.